KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-structural-tree.md

 Asgard is the realm of the Aesir, the sovereign gods of order, law, and structural intelligence.
 The Aesir operate at L₄ DL specifically — the structuring complement of the Morgis / Sophis dyad — as the lawful patterning function of the supernal strata.
 Odin, Tyr, Frigg, and the Aesir council occupy this station as the Sophic sovereign order of the Norse cosmos.
 The Aesir parallel the Olympians of Greek myth, both operating at L₄ DL (Sophis) as the archetypal lawgiving stratum.

 **L₄ DP (Morgis) — Vanaheim**
 Vanaheim is the realm of the Vanir, the gods of vitality, fertility, magic, and deep natural harmony.
 The Vanir operate at L₄ DP specifically — the Morgic vital complement of the Morgis / Sophis dyad — as the archetypal vitality function of the supernal strata.
 Freyr, Freyja, and Njord occupy this station.
-Together, Asgard and Vanaheim articulate the full L₄ DP / DL stratum as a Norse dual-aspect pantheon, with the Aesir as lawful order (Sophis) and the Vanir as vital harmony (Morgis).
+Together, Asgard and Vanaheim articulate the full L₄ DP / DL stratum as a Norse bifurcated-aspect pantheon, with the Aesir as lawful order (Sophis) and the Vanir as vital harmony (Morgis).

 **L₃ DM (Noeüs) — Heimdall**
 Heimdall is the native Norse L₃ figure, operating at DM (Noeüs) specifically.
 His signature function is perception: he hears grass growing, sees to the ends of the world, and detects the approach of dissonance before anyone else.
 This is the deep mind faculty for perceiving veracious structure — the L₃ DM perceptual capacity applied at the Bifröst as the membrane between supernal and embodied strata.
 Heimdall does not occupy a realm of his own; he is the guardian-station where L₃ DM operates at the membrane threshold.
 His function fills the L₃ stratum for Norse cosmology that would otherwise be vacant after the Aesir move to L₄.